 As a grizzled veteran of multitudes of bars and restaurants, Tony has worked every front of house position that exists.
 From host to food runner to bartender to GM, his strength lies in customer service and relations, as well as an ability to train and retain quality employees that can consistently impart the vibe and philosophies crucial to our success.
-As the face of Work & Class, Tony is a hands-on manager (as well as our Tuesday bartender).
-He is the conductor, director, and pulse of the restaurant on a daily basis.

 Tony started his restaurant career in 1990 while attending Michigan State University.
 From what began as a personal challenge to overcome his public shyness, Tony has developed into a skilled, crafty and well-respected restaurant manager.
 Because he has worked extensively in each and every role that there is in the service side of the industry, Tony has a unique and grounded sense of what makes for a successful dining experience as well as the ability to create an environment where employees have a natural desire to provide exceptional service and hospitality.